 How to Use the STDEV Function in Google Sheets

-The STDEV function in Google Sheets is a statistical function to calculate the standard deviation of a sample.
-Alternatively, you can use the STDEV.S function.
-Both functions show the same behavior.
+The STDEV function in Google Sheets is a statistical function used to calculate the standard deviation of a sample dataset.
+Alternatively, you can use the STDEV.S function, which behaves identically.

 Calculate the Standard Deviation of a Sample in Google Sheets

-Standard deviation helps you to find how far data values (numbers) are from their mean (average).
+Standard deviation tells you how much data points deviate from their mean (average).

 40